K-Radar: 4D Radar Object Detection for Autonomous Driving in Various Weather Conditions

 In total, there are 93.3K 3D bounding box labels for objects (i.e., sedan, bus or truck, pedestrian, bicycle, and motorcycle) on the road within the longitudinal radius of 120m and lateral radius of 80m from the ego-vehicle.
 Note that we only annotate objects that appear in the positive longitudinal axis, i.e., in front of the ego-vehicle.

-In Figure \ref{dist_obj}, we show the distribution of object classes and object distances from ego-vehicle in the K-Radar dataset.
-The majority of objects lie within 60m distance from the ego-vehicle, with 10K$\sim$15K objects appear in each of the 0m$\sim$20m, 20m$\sim$40m, and 40m$\sim$60m distance categories, and around 7K objects appear in over 60m distance category.
+In Figure \ref{dist_obj}, we show the distribution of object classes and object distances from the ego-vehicle in the K-Radar dataset.
+The majority of objects lie within 60m distance from the ego-vehicle, with 10K$\sim$15K objects appearing in each of the 0m$\sim$20m, 20m$\sim$40m, and 40m$\sim$60m distance categories, and around 7K objects appearing in over 60m distance category.
 As a result, K-Radar can be used to evaluate the performance of a 3D object detection networks for objects on various distances.